2. MATERIAL ACCOUNTING POLICIES:

 (iii) Offsetting of Financial Instruments:

-In case of trade receivables and lease receivables, the Company follows a simplified approach wherein an amount equal to lifetime Expected Credit Loss (ECL) is measured and recognised as loss allowance.
+In case of trade receivables or any contractual right to receive cash or another financial asset, the Company follows a simplified approach wherein an amount equal to lifetime Expected Credit Loss (ECL) is measured and recognised as loss allowance.

-In case of other assets, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
+In case of other assets (listed as i and ii above), the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
 If the credit risk of such assets has not increased significantly, an amount equal to 12-month ECL is measured and recognised as loss allowance.
 However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognised as loss allowance.

 Subsequently, if the credit quality of the financial asset improves such that there is no longer a significant increase in credit risk since initial recognition, the Company reverts to recognising impairment loss allowance based on 12-month ECL.